Wahroonga (East) - Warrawee

 Wahroonga (East) - Warrawee is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch's analysis indicates Wahroonga (East) - Warrawee had a population of 18,251 as of August 2025.
-This figure shows an increase of 60 people from the 2021 Census total of 18,191, reflecting a growth rate of 0.3%.
-The change is inferred from ABS's estimated resident population of 18,222 in June 2024 and an additional 30 validated new addresses since the Census date.
-This results in a population density of 1,369 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration was the primary driver for this growth.
+Wahroonga (East) - Warrawee's population is around 18,251 as of Aug 2025.
+This reflects an increase of 60 people since the 2021 Census, which reported a population of 18,191 people.
+The change is inferred from the estimated resident population of 18,222 from the ABS as of June 2024 and an additional 30 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,369 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration.

 Frequently Asked Questions - Population